DeutscheSoft/AWML/README.md

 ### Option formats

-Since AWML options are mapped onto options for widgets from the 'toolkit' library, they need to represent different JavaScript types.
+Since AWML options are mapped onto options for widgets of the 'toolkit' library, they need to represent different JavaScript types.
-The way this is done in AWML by using different formats.
+This is done in AWML by using different data formats.

-When specifying an option as tag attribute, the format is part of the attribute value.
+When specifying an option as a tag attribute, the format is part of the attribute value.
-When setting an option using the `awml-option` tag, the format is given in the type-attribute.
+When setting an option using the `awml-option` tag, the format is specified by the `format`-attribute.

 Available formats are: